 Morgan Stanley originates loans secured by commercial and residential properties.
 Further, Morgan Stanley securitises and trades in a wide range of commercial and residential real estate and real estate-related products.
 In connection with these activities, Morgan Stanley has provided, or otherwise agreed to be responsible for, certain representations and warranties.
-Under certain circumstances, Morgan Stanley may be required to repurchase such assets or make other payments related to such assets if such representations and warranties were breached.
+Under certain circumstances, Morgan Stanley may be required to repurchase such assets or make other payments related to such assets if such representations and warranties were breached, and may incur losses as a result.
 Morgan Stanley has also made representations and warranties in connection with its role as an originator of certain commercial mortgage loans that it securitised in commercial mortgage-backed securities and residential mortgage-backed securities.